phixcn/polkadot/roadmap/implementers-guide/src/protocol-disputes.md

 ## Initiation

-A dispute is initiated by one approval checker creating and gossiping a vote, that challenges another vote. approval checkers run the validation code and use this to verify the transactions.
+A dispute is initiated by one approval checker creating and gossiping a vote, that challenges another vote.

-After an approval checker challenged a block, all validators that received the gossiped vote, reconstruct the block from availability erasure code chunks and check the block themselves via the validation code.
+After a backing or approval checker challenged a block, all validators that received the gossiped vote, reconstruct the block from availability erasure code chunks and check the block's PoV themselves via the validation code.
 The result of that check is converted into a vote, and distributed via the same mechanics as the first one.

 Once a receiver receives quorum and supermajority in one or the other direction, the